-Ulva is privately owned by the Howard family and was formerly the home of 600 people who made their living from the collection and exportation of kelp.
-Today there are 11 residents who make a living from sheep and cattle farming, fish farming, oyster farming and tourism.
+The Isle of Ulva was, in past years, the home of 600 people, who made their living from the collection and exportation of kelp.
+Today there are under 20 residents who make a living from sheep and cattle farming, fish farming, oyster farming and tourism.

 There are no tarmac roads on Ulva, so no cars, just the 4 wheel cross country bikes used by all inhabitants, young and old.
-The proprietors (the Howard family) are dedicated to creating a balance between the needs of the community and the preservation of one of Scotland’s most unique, beautiful and accessible islands.
+The new owners are dedicated to creating a balance between the needs of the community and the preservation of one of Scotland's most unique, beautiful and accessible islands.

 Ulva's woodlands, shores and open moors make it an ideal place for bird watching.
 Bird activity is intense throughout the year.
 There are exciting seasonal events - the coming of the terns to the small islands south of Ulva to breed, the puffins in the waters west and north of Ulva in early summer, the occasional cry of the Corncrake.